How to Cap Your Nephroureterostomy Catheter

 Figure 3.
 Cleaning the end of your nephroureterostomy catheter

-• Leaking around your catheter insertion site
+• Leaking around your catheter insertion site.
+The insertion site is where the catheter goes into your body.

-• A temperature higher than 100.4 °F (38 °C) or chills
+• A temperature higher than 100.4 °F (38 °C) or chills.

-• Pain, often above your hip, in your lower back, or around your catheter insertion site
+• Pain, often above your hip, in your lower back, or around your catheter insertion site.

-• You’re not able to urinate (pee) within 8 hours after you’ve capped your catheter
+• You’re not able to urinate (pee) within 8 hours after you’ve capped your catheter.

-Don’t recap your catheter without calling Interventional Radiology first.
+Do not recap your catheter without calling Interventional Radiology first.

-Contact Information
+Contact information

 If you have any questions or concerns, call your doctor in Interventional Radiology.
 You can reach them Monday through Friday, from to If it’s after , a weekend, or a holiday, call 212-639-2000.
 Ask to speak to the Interventional Radiology fellow on call.